aquariumbio/pfish/README.md

 > If you change the `requirements.txt` file, you will need to rebuild the devcontainer.

 This container uses the Dockerfile in the `.devcontainer` directory, which is configured with development tools – unlike the pfish Dockerfile.
-To allow the pyfish.py script to be run, the devcontainer minimally mounts the config directory and installs the packages using the `requirements.txt` file.
+To allow the pyfish.py script to be run, the devcontainer minimally mounts the `config` directory and installs the packages using the `requirements.txt` file.

+## Writing/Running tests

+The repo is setup to run tests from within the Dev Container.
+Start the container in VS Code, and run `pytest` from the command line.
+The test files are in `test/pxfish`.

+When writing tests for functions that write to disk, make sure that you are using the `tmpdir` fixture to manage the working directory.

+## GitHub CI

 The GitHub repository is configured to run a CI workflow that publishes a Docker image to aquariumbio/pfish.
 See the files in the `.github` directory for details.

+## Local build

 A Makefile is provided to replicate the installation process locally, but is not needed for development.
 Use `make build` to create the pfish Docker image locally, and you can then run a shell within the container by typing